 Meditate – Mindfulness of breathing focusing on feeling both in the body, and as in the Ānāpānasati Sutta feeling section.
 Walking meditation may also be practised with the same emphasis.

-Ritual as appropriate for the group this week.
 Suggested focus: Amitābha, the Buddha whose quarter of the Mandala houses great Bodhisattvas of compassion such as Avalokiteśvara.